 New administrator to spearhead external affairs efforts

 Wren Baker was named Deputy Director of Athletics/External Affairs in February of 2013.
-During his twelve year career, Baker has established himself as one of the rising stars in athletics administration.
-At Memphis Baker assists Director of Athletics Tom Bowen with all facets of administering the athletic program and provides direct oversight to all external areas including athletic development, marketing, Tiger Sports Properties, media relations, and the ticket office.
-Baker is the sport supervisor for the men's basketball program and represents the athletic department on numerous campus committees.
+At Memphis, Baker assists Director of Athletics Tom Bowen with all facets of administering the athletic program and provides direct oversight to all external areas including athletic development, marketing, Tiger Sports Properties, media relations, the M-Club and the ticket office.
+Baker is the sport supervisor for the men's basketball program, assists in sports supervision of football and represents the athletic department on numerous campus committees.

-Baker has had an immediate impact at Memphis as the athletic department announced the single largest gift in its history and posted a 17% increase in football attendance.
+Baker has had an immediate impact at Memphis as the athletic department announced the single largest gift in its history and launched a $40 million dollar athletics capital campaign.
+Men's basketball ranked #10 in the country for attendance and football experienced a 17% increase in attendance.
 Memphis set a record for suite sales at Liberty Bowl Memorial Stadium, exceeding the previous record by 50%.

-Perhaps the most important role of an athletic administrator is hiring head coaches.
-Baker has proved to be one of the best at this task.
-During his career as an athletic director, he has led 13 head coach searches.
-Those searches resulted in coaches who collectively have an over 70% winning percentage.
-At Northwest, Baker hired head football coach Adam Dorrel who is 36-6 and won the 2013 NCAA Division II football national championship.
+Baker has also proven himself to be a tactical recruiter when it comes to the critical task of hiring successful head coaches.
+During his career as an athletic director, he has led 13 head coaching searches.
+Those searches resulted in coaches who have combined to win over 70% of their games.
+At Northwest, Baker hired head football coach Adam Dorrel who posted a 36-6 record in his first three seasons and won the 2013 NCAA Division II Football National Championship with a perfect record.

-Before joining the Bearcats he spent the previous five years serving as the Director of Athletics at Rogers State University in Claremore, Oklahoma.
+Before joining the Bearcats Baker spent five years serving as the Director of Athletics at Rogers State University in Claremore, Oklahoma.
 Baker was the first Athletic Director in RSU history and led the development of one of Oklahoma's most successful collegiate athletic programs.
 At the time of his naming at RSU, Baker was the youngest athletic director in the country at a four-year university.
 While at RSU, Baker was also the first men's basketball coach in school history.
 He promptly led the Hillcats to a 20-11 record in their first year of existence during the 2006-07 campaign.
-After one season at the helm of the men's basketball program, he stepped down to focus on the growth of the Rogers State athletic program.
+After one season at the helm of the men's basketball program, he stepped down to focus on his administrative duties and the comprehensive growth of the Rogers State athletic program.

 Before entering administration Baker served as a basketball operations assistant in the Oklahoma State University athletic department from 2001 to 2005, coordinating a variety of initiatives under the direction of former head men's basketball coach Eddie Sutton.
-During his four-year tenure at OSU the men's basketball team held a 102-30 record that included a trip to the Final Four during the 2004 season.
+During his four-year tenure at OSU, the men's basketball team recorded a 102-30 record that included a trip to the Final Four during the 2004 season.

 Baker attended Southeastern Oklahoma State University on an academic scholarship and received his bachelor's in 2001.
-As a student at SOSU, he was a member of the prestigious Honors Program and served in a variety of campus leadership roles.
-He earned his masters degree in education leadership from Oklahoma State University in 2003.
+He earned his master's degree in educational leadership from Oklahoma State University in 2003.